M1nified/Swapper.js/README.md

 # Swapper.js

-Delivers functions multiple kinds of swapping data.
+Delivers functions for multiple kinds of swapping data.